cosmos/research/staking-derivatives.md

 # Staking Derivatives

 At the inaugural Interchain Conversations, @zaki gave [a talk](http://kalpatech.co/Cosmos_Part_2_1.ogg) explaining the important of staking derivatives, and why #StakingIsDeFi.
-Also, as exchange validators like [Poloniex introduce trading on staked atoms](https://medium.com/circle-trader/cosmos-staking-is-live-78879f1523b4) it will be necessary to allow derivatives to be created for staked atoms on any validator, not only custodial validators like Poloniex and Coinbase.
+Also, as exchange validators like [Poloniex introduce trading on staked atoms](https://medium.com/circle-trader/cosmos-staking-is-live-78879f1523b4) it is necessary to allow trustless derivatives to be created for staked atoms on any validator, not only custodial validators like Poloniex and Coinbase, in order to allow non-custodial validators to remain competitive.

 http://kalpatech.co/Cosmos_Part_2_1.ogg

 ## Assetizing Delegations

 In some of the early designs for staking derivatives that @zaki and I were designing, we started with the premise of turning the `Delegation` struct already existing in the gaia codebase into an asset that could be transferred.
-However, these delegation assets would have to be non-fungible assets (NFAs) because of [the way that the F1 fee-distribution works](https://cosmos.network/docs/spec).
+However, these delegation assets would have to be non-fungible assets (NFAs) because of [the way that the F1 fee-distribution works](https://cosmos.network/docs/spec/distribution/01_concepts.html).
 Because F1 needs to keep track of the last time each individual delegator withdrew, these delegation assets are not fungible.

 We can imagine the delegation asset as follows with attributes and capabilities:
 ```